jeremywen/JW-Modules/README.md

 *  **Life Switch:** when switched to the right this turns on [conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)
 *  **Life Speed Knob:** determines how fast to iterate the game of life (clock divided based on clock input)

+#### Top Right
+*  **Merged V/oct Output:** first 4 v/oct channels from each playhead merged into one 16 channel polyphonic signal
+*  **Merged Gate Output:** first 4 v/oct gates from each playhead merged into one 16 channel polyphonic signal

 #### Right (Each Play Head)

 *  **Start Knob:** the start offset on reset